deathsyn/icinga/README.md

 Description
 ===========

-Installs and configures Nagios 3 for a server and NRPE for clients using Chef search capabilities.
+Installs and configures Icinga 1.7 for a server and nagios-plugins for clients with ssh for plugin execution, using Chef search capabilities.
+This cookbook is based on Opscode's nagios cookbook, but is modified to fit the environments I more typically deploy (nagios under lighttpd, PAM auth, etc.)  The changes are not yet complete.

 Requirements
 ============